charlesfrye/charlesfrye.github.io/_posts/2017-11-03-quantal-release-probabilistic-models.markdown

 The neuron was stimulated to produce a single
 [action potential]({{site.url}}/{{site.qualurl}}/23/),
-the electrical signal that
+the electrical signal that initiates synaptic transmission.
-initiates synaptic transmission.
+This results in a chemical signal in the synapse that produces an electrical signal in the muscle cell.
-The resulting electrical signal in the muscle cell was recorded
+Because electrical signals are
-(electrical signals are
+[much easier to measure]({{site.url}}/{{site.qualurl}}/80/) than chemical signals, the electrical output in the muscle cell was measured as a proxy for the chemical input.
-[much easier to measure]({{site.url}}/{{site.qualurl}}/80/) than chemical signals, so neuroscientists frequently use the electrical output as a proxy for the chemical input).
+These electrical signals are called "potentials".

 It was already known that the electrical signal in the muscle cell in response to an action potential in the neuron varied